 Protect the organization’s assets and ensure their efficient and effective use.

-Act fairly and in good faith with other participants in the PTI processes.
+Act fairly and in good faith with other participants in the PTI processes and activities.

 Promote ethical and responsible behavior.
 Ethics and integrity are essential, and PTI expects all stakeholders to behave in a responsible and principled way.